nataliaKat/Software-Engineering-in-Practice-Assignments/sourcecodeanalyzer/README.md

 # Source Code Analyzer
 The purpose of this project is to familiarize with design patterns.
+It calculates 3 types of metrics: number of classes, number of methods and lines of code of a local or web file.
+2 methods are supported: regex and string comparison.

 ## Patterns Used